newgalaxian/retrofitdemo/README.md

-# retrofitdemo
+# This is simple REST API Demo
-This is simple REST API Demo  from
+ using  base url from ..

  BASE_URL = "https://jsonplaceholder.typicode.com/";